Beonchip logo

 Bioprinting in organ-on-chip applications

 Summary Over the past few years, bioprinting has emerged as a compelling field of study.
-The fusion of bioprinting technology with organ-on-chip platforms has opened novel avenues for advancing in vitro cell culture methodologies.
+The field of organ-on-chip has particularly benefited from bioprinting applications, offering novel pathways to enhance in vitro cell culture methods.
 This technical note explores...

 A microphysiological system for handling graphene-related materials under flow conditions